VAT between the UK and the US

 20% standard rate for most goods and services

-5% reduced rate for some goods and services (e.g. electricity, children’s car seat, and smoking cessation products)
+5% reduced rate for some goods and services (e.g. electricity, children’s car seats, and smoking cessation products)

 Any UK business that has a VAT taxable turnover over £85,000 must register for VAT with HMRC and start charging VAT on their products or services.
 You can also voluntarily register for VAT if your company is below the threshold and it would benefit your business.